Initial publication: March 14, 2010; Updated July 28, 2017.

 Bontoc to Banaue

-If you are coming from Sagada or Bontoc, there is a local bus that goes directly from Bontoc town proper to Banaue near the Bontoc Municipal Hall.
-Buses depart every hour with the last trip at around 12 noon, travel time is two to three hours at P100.00 per passenger (as of June 2010).
+If you are coming from Sagada or Bontoc, there are local buses that goes directly from Bontoc town proper to Banaue stationed near Bontoc Municipal Hall.
+Scheduled departure is every hour with the last trip at around 12 noon, travel time is two to three hours at P110.00 per passenger (as of June 2016).

 Batad is a mountain village, getting around is only by foot.

-Going back to Banaue town proper from Batad village means trekking up for three kilometers to the saddle to catch the public jeepney that usually leaves at 9AM daily.
-If you miss the public jeepney, you can trek down for another three kilometers to the Batad Junction and catch a tricycle or jeepney to the town.
-Alternatively, you may rent a jeepney if there’s one available on the saddle, but it is advise to arrange the transport ahead if you are planning to rent a whole jeepney from the saddle back to the town.
+Going back to Banaue town proper from Batad, trek to the main road and catch the public jeepney that usually leaves at 9AM daily.
+If you miss the public jeepney, you can trek down to Batad Junction (approximately six kilometers from Batad village) and catch a tricycle or jeepney to the town.
+Alternatively, you may rent a trike or jeepney at the saddle or hitch to other vehicles going to Banaue.

 Where to Stay and Eat

-Meanwhile, my friend Gael of The Pinay Solo Backpacker recommends Ramon’s Home Stay (Contact No: +639168743787/ Facebook: Ramon’s Native Homestay).
-Ramon Homestay also charges P200 per person per night for a room and P250 per person per night on a native Ifugao hut.
+Another popular spot is Ramon’s Home Stay (Contact No: +639168743787/ Facebook: Ramon’s Native Homestay).
+Ramon Homestay also charges P250 per person per night for a room and P250 per person per night on a native Ifugao hut.

 Other accommodations in Batad are Hillside Inn, Batad Pension, Simon’s Viewpoint Inn, Gilbert Homestay, Cristina Main Village Inn, Samson Homestay, Watefalls’ Side Inn, Batad Kadangyan Lodges and Foreigner’s Inn among others.